JuliaGtk/Gtk4.jl/docs/src/manual/layout.md

 ## Box

 The most simple layout widget is the `GtkBox`.
-It can be either be horizontally or vertical aligned.
-It allow to add an arbitrary number of widgets.
+It is one-dimensional and can be either be horizontally or vertical aligned.
 ```julia
 win = GtkWindow("New title")
 hbox = GtkBox(:h)  # :h makes a horizontal layout, :v a vertical layout